 I’ve heard that too much Ozone may be bad for me.
 Is this true?

-In my experience, the answer is no, especially if you control its application.
-I have three suction devices that remove all excess ozone from the area.
-It has been shown that ozone is only a problem if it is breathed in, as it is not good for our lung tissue.
-Otherwise, ozone is perfectly fine and in fact beneficial to the body as it breaks down to simple oxygen when exposed to other tissue in the body.
-One warning, however.
+In my experience, the answer is no. Expecially if you control its application.
+I have three suction devices that removes all excess ozone from the area.
+It has been shown that ozone is only a problem in a dental setting if it is breathed in as it is not good for our lung tissue.
+Otherwise, ozone is perfectly fine and in fact beneficial to the body as it breaks down to simple oxygen when exposed to other tissues in the body.
+One warning however.
 I use ozone at concentrations that are not recommended for home use and ozone should not be used outside of a clinical setting.
 One reason is that I use ozone from a medical grade oxygen tank that is pure and sterile.
-You don’t want to be concentrating impurities or toxic elements from the air.
+You don’t want to be concentrating impurities or toxic elements form the air.
 The other reason is that I can control its application and keep you protected from breathing it in.
 Both of these points are important to keep you safe.

 If you have a cavity, how to prevent a root canal from happening